-Cardiac Ultrasound, also known as echocardiogram, is a unique diagnostic tool performed by our Board Certified Cardiologist, Dr. Pyle to determine cardiac performance and diagnose disease.
+Cardiac Ultrasound, also known as echocardiogram, is a unique diagnostic tool performed by one of our experienced and trained veterinarian, Dr. Sarah Caneveri to determine cardiac performance and diagnose disease.
 Abnormalities in blood flow to the heart, contractions of the heart muscle, and even chamber sizes are depicted on a real time image.
 Specific heart diseases diagnosed and identified include congenital cardiac defects, cardiomyopathy, cardiac tumors, and pericardial effusion.
 Appointment requests for cardiology concerns should be submitted here.

 Digital Dental Radiography